senthilkumar979/subbu-search/ELECTORAL_ROLL_SEARCH_README.md

 # Thoothukudi Electoral Roll Search Application

-A robust search application for the 2002 electoral roll dataset of Thoothukudi Assembly Constituency (AC 210).
+A robust search application for the 2002 Electoral Roll dataset of Thoothukudi Assembly Constituency (AC 210).
 This application can handle over 266,000 records efficiently.

 ## Features